 I did a lot. no regrets.
 But a deep emotional connection with another?
 Honesty with myself?
 I didn’t do much of that.

 3. Run a little slower

-My free time was spent dancing salsa, doing improve comedy courses, traveling whenever I wanted, parties with friends, learning languages, swimming, diving and trips to the beach.
+My free time was spent dancing salsa, doing improv comedy courses, traveling whenever I wanted, parties with friends, learning languages, swimming, diving, and trips to the beach.
 It’s cool that I knew who I was and what I liked, but not necessarily who I wanted.

 My mother always said that she wouldn’t find anyone if she insisted on running so fast!

 4. Given others more of my time

 Before we get married I wanted to be in love, I wanted to feel love, and I started dating with that in mind.
 It was about how I wanted to feel, I wasn’t so interested in if the guy was right for me, more if he liked me.
 Once we had sex (often quite soon), it was hard to be realistic about whether we would work as a couple.